Script step

 JSON Format of the Script step

-Here’s an example of a script step config that uses a split function:
+Here is an example of a script step config using a split function:

 {